Aggeart History, Family Crest & Coats of Arms

 Early History of the Aggeart family

-Another 120 words (9 lines of text) covering the years 1516, 1613, 1701 and 1627 are included under the topic Early Aggeart History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Aggeart research.
+Another 53 words (4 lines of text) covering the years 1516, 1613, 1701, 1540, 1615, 1540 and 1627 are included under the topic Early Aggeart History in all our PDF Extended History products and printed products wherever possible.

 Aggeart Spelling Variations